 Unlike tap water or spring water, selling bottled water means complying with certain governmental standards.

 Moreover, plastic bottles release small amounts of chemicals over time.
-The regulations may also be somewhat loose – testing for certain bacteria just once a week as compared to several times a day (leaving a gap where less clean water may be released to the public).
+The regulations may also be somewhat loose – testing for certain bacteria just once a week compared to several times a day (leaving a gap where less clean water may be released to the public).

-And that process of gathering and transporting water, filtering, dealing with the FDA and EPA, marketing, shipping to supermarkets is obviously resource-consuming – thus the price of the bottled water (in addition to the plastic itself).
+And that process of gathering and transporting water, filtering, dealing with the FDA and EPA, marketing, and shipping to supermarkets is obviously resource-consuming – thus the price of the bottled water (in addition to the plastic itself).

-It’s Also a Commodity
+It’s also a Commodity

 It’s much easier to grab a bottle from the store next door instead of carrying a couple of large bottles every day from home on your way to work.
 The same goes for restaurants and different public places.
 Bottled water is the second most commonly purchased beverage in the US.

 All things considered, there are good reasons why bottled water is priced when people can obtain it for free.
 The filtering process is different and is standardized across brands.
-It’s more widely available than public sources (except for tap water) and it’s easier to carry small bottles whenever needed.
+It’s more widely available than public sources (except for tap water), and it’s easier to carry small bottles whenever needed.

 Other goods, resources, tools, or services follow a similar process.
-Professional vendors invest in different activities improving the quality of a product or a service – leading to higher demand and an actual business model.
+Professional vendors invest in different activities to improve the quality of a product or a service – leading to higher demand and an actual business model.
 Free products and services always come with limitations – a premium provider can invest in customer support, the

 To sum it up, identify pressing problems that free alternatives face (in this case, lack of standardization and possible health risks) and turn the narrative in your favor.